-Financial aid applications for Fall 2024 are closed.
+Financial aid applications for Spring 2025 are now closed.

 Please note that our financial aid application process has been improved and expanded.